Calibrating Verbalized Confidence with Self-Generated Distractors: Introduction

 We highlight a second underexplored factor that makes verbalized confidence suboptimal: \textbf{confidence saturation}, wherein the model's reported scores tend to fall into a few bins, making them uninformative.
 While this might still lead to an acceptable calibration error, it results in ``jumpy'' curves, as in \cref{fig:vc-versus-dinco-calibration} (right), where no confidence threshold that accepts at least one claim can avoid accepting a substantial proportion of false claims.
 To address these shortcomings, we introduce \method{}, which leverages incoherence in verbalized confidence across related claims to detect overconfidence. \method is motivated by the intuition that incoherent confidence scores, e.g., a high verbalized confidence in an answer to a question when other distinct answers also have high verbalized confidence, should not be taken at face value.
 In other words, we should discount high confidence if it does not follow rational coherence norms \citep{hofweber2024language}.

 To explain and correct for this kind of incoherence, we first define the notion of suggestibility.
 Some studies indicate that when LLMs are epistemically uncertain, they tend to rely on their context to resolve the uncertainty \citep{yadkori2024believebelievellm, ahdritz2024distinguishingknowableunknowablelanguage}, i.e., the confidence on a claim increases \emph{because} it is in the context.
 We refer to this phenomenon as \emph{suggestibility} and hypothesize that it contributes to the model's assignment of high confidence to claims it can neither support nor refute.
-To account for this bias, we propose a method for calibrating verbalized confidence that normalizes by the total confidence over self-generated distractors (i.e. alternative claims).
-We generate \textit{minimal pair} distractors using beam search when available, or by directly prompting the model for distractors in the black-box setting.
+We introduce this hypothesis in \cref{sec:background-and-motivation} and provide empirical support in \cref{sec:preliminary-study}.
+To account for this suggestibility bias, we propose a method for calibrating verbalized confidence that normalizes by the total confidence over self-generated distractors (i.e. alternative claims).
+We generate minimal pair distractors using beam search when available, or by directly prompting the model for distractors in the black-box setting.
 Crucially, we use an off-the-shelf NLI model to downweight distractors that are similar to other distractors or that do not contradict the main claim.

 The approach above for normalizing verbalized confidence with distractors aims to leverage coherence within claim validation, but overlooks another relevant facet of coherence in LLMs.
 In particular, coherence among sampled generations is correlated with correctness, an observation leveraged by the popular approach of self-consistency \citep{xiong2024llmsexpressuncertaintyempirical}.
 Thus, inspired by prior findings on generator-validator disagreement \citep{li2023benchmarkingimprovinggeneratorvalidatorconsistency}, we integrate these complementary dimensions of coherence into \method.
 Specifically, we use distractor generation and NLI reweighting to estimate and enforce coherence across validations of related claims (e.g. not accepting contradictory claims), while using self-consistency to quantify coherence across sampled generations, upweighting more commonly generated claims.